"Impossible But True"

-In the original story by Irving, Rip's wife is an nagging shrew and Rip celebrates when he returns to learn she has died.
-But in our production, Rebecca has rewritten the script and given herself the opening and closing songs--so the musical could be said to be loosely based on Rip's story--as told by Rebecca, his wife.
+In the original story by Irving, Rip's wife is an unnamed nagging shrew and Rip celebrates when he learns, upon his return, that she is dead.
+But in our production, Rebecca Van Winkle has rewritten the script and given herself the opening and closing songs--so the musical could be said to be loosely based on Rip's story--as told by Rebecca, his wife.

 Intermission/Nip of Flip

 After the 1st Act finishes, things are not looking good.
 Time for refreshments.
 The men lead a drinking song.
 Sung by Jerome Harmann--Hardeman, Mark Montague, Michael Padgett, James Sheider & Abigail Clyne.
 Podcast.